 Are you currently evaluating software for your business?

-- Investment in Research & Development: Check vendor’s investment in technology and R&D on ongoing bases.
-This shows commitment from vendor and possibly better product for future.
+- Investment in Research & Development: Check vendor’s investment in technology and R&D. It demonstrates the vendor’s commitment to the product and possibly a better product for you in the future.

 - Integration ability and support: Understand existing plugins, interfaces, APIs to integrate new/existing software in your organisation.

-- Data migration: Tools available to extract, map, clean and upload data to the software.
+- Data migration: Assess the tools available to extract, map, clean and upload data to the software.

 - Mobility: Identify your current and future mobility requirement.
 Identify how software satisfy mobility needs.

-- Existing partners of software vendor: Develop good understanding on Vendor Vs Third party products that vendor is proposing.
+- Third-party products: Develop good understanding of third products that the vendor is proposing within the solution.
 Understand costing and support mechanisms.

 - Interface and Usability: Evaluate interface and usability.
 How easy is to navigate on the system?